mathiasyde/BachelorProject/README.md

 The following setion assumes that you already have `git`, `curl`, `unxz`, `python`, `pip`, `adb`, `sdkmanager`, `avdmanager`, `emulator`, `java` (JDK) and `npm` installed and on your PATH.
 This project is developed on **Fedora 43** with **x86_64** architecture, so any other configuration is not guaranteed to work.

+Each step after the first one assumes your current working directory is in the repository root.

 ## Clone repository

 ```bash